 Sadly, his family was viciously threatened due to his conviction of doing what is right.
 Joe bore scars from the ordeal and his family was traumatised.
-To save themselves, they fled for Hong Kong.
+To save themselves, they fled to Hong Kong.
 This safe haven, where Joe and his family sought refuge, was not kind to them at first.
-Language barriers, a high cost of living, the lack of working rights due to his asylum seeker status, and the uncertainty of his kids' education were just some of the challenges they faced.
+Language barriers, a high cost of living, the lack of working rights due to his asylum-seeker status, and the uncertainty of his kids' education were just some of the challenges they faced.

 Eventually, Joe found hope in the initiatives of Branches of Hope.
 "We began to feel that everything will be ok," Joe remembers.
 Our Education Programme Manager recognised his kids' intellectual gift and reached out for scholarship opportunities with several international schools.
 At last, our efforts and Joe's kids' potential were realised.